Islington: Sports

 There are over 60 sports and other types of physical activity on offer to the public in Islington, at more than approximately one hundred clubs, leisure centres, parks, community centres, and other venues.
-The Islington Boxing Club, on Hazellville Road, was founded in January 1974 and was originally based in the community hall of York Way Court, close to Kings Cross Station.
+The Islington Boxing Club, on Hazellville Road, was founded in January 1974 and was originally based in the community hall of York Way Court, close to King's Cross Station.

-The borough is home to top-flight professional football club Arsenal F.C., whose sixty-thousand capacity stadium is in Holloway.
+The borough is home to top-flight professional football club Arsenal, whose sixty-thousand capacity stadium is in Holloway.